YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 | Allow MSAA | Enables multi sample antialiasing for this camera. |
 | Allow Dynamic Resolution | Enables Dynamic Resolution rendering for this camera.
 See Dynamic Resolution for details. |
 | Target Display | Defines which external device to render to.
 Between 1 and 8. |

+### Render path
+Unity supports different rendering paths.
+You should choose which one you use depending on your game content and target platform / hardware.
+Different rendering paths have different features and performance characteristics that mostly affect lights and shadows.
+The rendering path used by your Project is chosen in the Player settings.
+Additionally, you can override it for each Camera.

+### Clear Flags

+Each Camera stores color and depth information when it renders its view.
+The portions of the screen that are not drawn in are empty, and will display the skybox by default.
+When you are using multiple Cameras, each one stores its own color and depth information in buffers, accumulating more data as each Camera renders.
+As any particular Camera in your scene renders its view, you can set the Clear Flags to clear different collections of the buffer information.
+To do this, choose one of the following four options:

+#### Skybox
+This is the default setting.
+Any empty portions of the screen will display the current Camera’s skybox.
+If the current Camera has no skybox set, it will default to the skybox chosen in the Lighting Window (menu: Window > Rendering > Lighting).
+It will then fall back to the Background Color.
+Alternatively a Skybox component can be added to the camera

+#### Solid color
+Any empty portions of the screen will display the current Camera’s Background Color.